 SoSA FL offers suggestions for how to recruit, manage, and appreciate volunteers.

-The Florida office is located in Central Florida (Orlando) and oversees all projects and events for the state.
-The state office team holds two full-time employees: a Regional Director currently for Florida and Georgia, and a Program Coordinator, along with a Harvest Against Hunger Americorps VISTA.
-The state is sectioned off into North, South, East, West, Central, and Panhandle.
-Each area holds a satellite gleaning coordinator position who works part time to carry out gleans in the area.
+The Florida office is located in Orlando and oversees all projects and events for the state.
+The state office team holds three full-time staff: the State Director, a Program Coordinator, and a Harvest Against Hunger AmeriCorps VISTA.
+The state is sectioned off into geographical regions: South, East, West, West Central, Central, and the Panhandle.
+Each area holds a satellite gleaning coordinator position who works part-time to carry out gleans in the district.